 Don’t be complacent when it comes to looking after your belongings.
 Just because you’ve never had a problem leaving your laptop unattended in the library, doesn’t mean that it is completely safe.

-- Make your valuable possessions with a UV pen and be sure to register the serial numbers of your electronic equipment on Immobilise.
+No matter what we do, we can’t always prevent crime.
+Be one step ahead and mark your most valuable possessions with a UV pen and be sure to register the serial numbers of your electronic equipment on Immobilise.